theunicornguild/savemyspot/05_customer_experience_(react)/02_javascript_5_socket_store.md

   }
 ```

 Allright cool, now that we have our methods, we need to be call them somewhere.
-Somewhere over the rainbow...okay back on track, itll be somewhere much closer than a rainbow, your `Queue` component.
+Somewhere over the rainbow...okay back on track, it’ll be somewhere much closer than a rainbow, your `Queue` component.

+ Hold up, the leprechaun at the end of the rainbow wants to remind to push your code to GitHub.